-PARK DISTANCE CONTROL PDC\
+PARK DISTANCE CONTROL PDC

 PDC assists you with parking in reverse.
-Acoustic signals warn you of the presence of an object behind the vehicle.
+Acoustic signals and a visual indicator warn you of the presence of an object behind the vehicle.
 The measurement is carried out by four ultrasonic sensors in the rear bumper.

-An acoustic warning sounds when an object is approx. 24 in/60 cm from the corner sensors or approx. 5 ft/1.50 m from the center sensors.
+These sensors have a range of approx. 6.5 ft/2 m.
+However, an acoustic warning does not sound until an object is approx. 24 in/60 cm from the rear corner sensors or approx. 5 ft/1.50 m from the rear center sensors.
 PDC is a parking aid that can display objects, which are slowly being approached, which is the usual case when parking a vehicle.
-Avoid approaching an object at high speed; otherwise, physical circumstances may lead to the system warning being issued too late.◀
+Avoid approaching an object at high speed; otherwise, physical circumstances may lead to the system warning being issued too late. ◀